theodore-s-beers/collation-for-dummies/index.md

 the value of the code point that has just been completed.
 For a case like Unicode normalization, this is perfect: what we want for the algorithm is a list of code points in `u32` (or `u21`, but you get the idea).
 Below you can see what I mean; I've added some comments for clarity.
+This comes from `src/decode.zig`:

 ```zig
 pub fn bytesToCodepoints(codepoints: *std.ArrayList(u32), input: []const u8) !void {